unosquare/embedio/README.md

                 browser.Start();
 #endif
                 // Wait for any key to be pressed before disposing of our web server.
-                // In a service we'd manage the lifecycle of of our web server using
+                // In a service, we'd manage the lifecycle of our web server using
                 // something like a BackgroundWorker or a ManualResetEvent.
                 Console.ReadKey(true);
             }